ibm-cloud-docs/instructlab/gettingstarted.md

     ```
     {: screen}

-    Result when authorization is scoped to only COS resources:
+    Result when authorization is scoped to a specific COS bucket:
     ```txt
     Getting authorization policies under account abc1234 as user...
     OK